Form I-130 Petition for Alien Relative

 What Documents Should I Include in My Form I-130 Petition?

-Certain documents are required in order to submit your I-130.
+Certain documents are required to submit your I-130.
 These required supporting documents help to show valid family relationships between green card holders and eligible family members.
 Below, we list the required documents for an I-130.

 Required Documents